Putting Your Songs On The Web

 So, that's the bumf, but how does it rate?

-Well, the sites generally look great, and for under £12 a month (which is after all, only 40p a day), this has to be great value.
+Well, the sites generally look great, and for a small fee per month, this has to be great value.
 It is also so simple to get started.
 As long as you can type - you can generate a web site.

 Like CD Baby, Hostbaby has been very thoroughly designed, to do what it says on the box, and do it without too much hassle.